Since 1909, we have been an integral part of Central New York.

 Environmental Education

-Rogers Center is home to the longest standing environmental education facilities and programming in the state.
-We currently offer 18 different programs to our local school systems, ranging from Wildlife Ecology and Nature Journaling, to Tracks & Traces and Invertebrate Investigations.
-For only $5 per student per program, we believe it is our mission to bring high quality experiential environmental education to the region.
-Our programs are aligned with NYS teaching standards, Next Generation Science Standards and the Common Core, and are rooted in the exploration and appreciation of the outdoors.
+Rogers Center is home to the longest- standing environmental education facility and programming in the state.
+We offer an array of programs to our local school systems that are aligned with NYS teaching standards, Next Generation Science Standards and the Common Core, and are rooted in the exploration and appreciation of the outdoors.

 Ecosystem Restoration